Jun 26, 2013

 Gluck's Siblings

-5) Franz Karl was baptized on 18 November 1722 in Kreibitz.
+5) Franz Karl was baptized on 18 November 1722, in Kreibitz.
 He was a hunter in Baumgarten an der March in Lower Austria.
-Since he was Ferdinand von Gluck's grandfather, he is the most interesting among his siblings, as far as this blog post is concerned.
+Since he was Ferdinand von Gluck's grandfather, he is the most interesting among his siblings, as far as this study is concerned.

 Magdalena Hruschka in the role of Jerta in Adolph Müllner's play Die Schuld (A-Wn PORT_00148322_01)